DaanWielens/pushbullet-python/README.md

 ###pbcli.py
 Python module that can be used in any Python script to send Pushbullet notes or files easily.

+Current features:
+* Send notes to self (all devices)
+* Send file to self
+* List active devices
+* Send note to a specific device (requires `device_iden` which can be retrieved by running the `listdevices()` module)

-*Note: pbcli can also be used as a standalone script!*
+*Note: pbcli can be imported as a module or can used as a standalone script!*

 Usage (as a function):
 ```